Nevada City Wrongful Death Lawyer

 - Other losses: Loss of companionship, consortium, love, and affection can be claimed.

-I’m Ed Smith, a Nevada City wrongful death lawyer.
-Losing a loved one is tragic enough, but grief is worsened when they were snatched away because of wrongful death.
-For my free and friendly advice, please call me at (530) 392-9400 or the long-distance line at (800) 404-5400.
+Losing a loved one is tragic enough, but grief is worsened when they are taken away because of wrongful death.
+For free and friendly advice, please call our Nevada City wrongful death lawyers at (530) 392-9400 or (800) 404-5400.
 An online form is also available.

 We are proud to be a California member of the National Association of Distinguished Counsel, which awards membership to lawyers who display the highest standards in their legal practices.
-In addition, I belong to the Million Dollar Forum, which represents lawyers who have won in excess of $1 million for a previous client.
+In addition, I belong to the Million Dollar Forum, which represents lawyers who have won more than $1 million for a previous client.

-It can be confusing to decide which lawyer to call for advice since there are so many to choose from.
+It can be confusing to decide which lawyer to call for advice since many choose from.
 Knowing something about a lawyer’s practice can help, which is why we include links to clients’ reviews and cases our firm handled in the past at:

 Photo by Mayron Oliveira on Unsplash